KeithWilliamsGMIT/Data-Representation-And-Querying-Curl/README.md

 I had to wrap the URL in quotes because of the ampersand in the parameter list like in problem 4.

 I piped the result to the python json.tool module to format it before outputting to the file gmit.json.

+## Problem 6
+I started the python SimpleHTTPServer without specifying a port number which defaults to 8000.
+I then used curl to access the page at http://localhost:8000/index.html.

+I downloaded the files from the CDN, similar to the previous problems.